luisergio98/leukemia-classification/README.md

 With Jupyter installed, execute one of the two commands in the terminal of your Python environment to run Jupyter (on Anaconda it is possible to open directly from the list of applications if it is installed): <code> jupyter-lab </code> (recommended) or <code> jupyter notebook </code>.
 After running these, in the Jupyter file explorer select the file <b>leukemia_en_US.ipynb</b> to open the notebook and run the code.

+<b>If you just want to see the code and its explanation without having to running it, you can open the leukemia_en_US.ipynb file directly on Github byjust clicking on it.</b>

 <b>All the necessary images are already included in the project, performing image processing is optional.</b>

 Any questions or problems with the code I am available to contact.